 This little district of about 14,000 people was founded in 1620 and ruled by the Satake clan in the Edo period of Japanese history.
 The local daimyo to whom authority was delegated, Ashiya Yoshikatsu, built a small castle on the summit of nearby Mt.
 Furushiroyama.
 The town quickly moved down from the hill to its present location.
 The castle is no longer there.

-Kakunodate's main place of interest is the Uchimachi samurai quarter a 15-20 minute stroll north west from the station.
+The Uchimachi samurai quarter is Kakunodate's main place of interest, and is a 15-20 minute stroll north west from Kakunodate Station.
 A number of wooden samurai houses and gardens are preserved and open as small museums or craft shops and cafes.

 Kakunodate's samurai quarter has wide avenues and the thatched residences are hidden behind black fences and grand entrance gates.
 Some of the residences have entrance fees, others are free.

 The Ishiguro Samurai House (Tel: 0187 55 1496) known as Bukeyashiki is one of the most impressive samurai residences in Kakunodate.
 Built in the early 19th century it was home to the Ishiguro family, retainers of the dominant Satake clan.
 Visitors are shown around the main rooms by a guide and can view the garden at the front and storehouses at the back of the house.